DarrenZal/Quartz/content/siteDesign.md

    - Full-text search capability
    - Visual graph exploration

+This approach is particularly relevant for developing specialized knowledge systems, such as a [[BioregionalKnowledgeCommons|Bioregional Knowledge Commons]], which aims to integrate diverse, place-based information.

 ## Relevance to Broader Themes

 This architecture embodies many of the principles discussed on this site: